 Mobile learning services provide contextual content “Just in time, Just enough, and Just for me” to each user.
-This effective approach to learning gives users the right amount of information so that it is efficient and not overwhelming.
-A big misconception about mobile learning is that it is simply just eLearning on a mobile device.
-This misconception is proved wrong by understanding the differences between mobile learning and eLearning.
+This effective approach to learning gives users the right amount of information so it is efficient and not overwhelming.
+A big misconception about mobile learning is that it is just eLearning on a mobile device.
+It proves this misconception wrong by understanding the differences between mobile learning and eLearning.
 One of our first blog posts, written by Float partner, John Feser, details the four primary differences between mobile and eLearning timing, including differences in information access, context, and assessment.
 It’s important to remember that the real “mobile” in “mobile learning” is the learners themselves, not the device.
-It is the fact that the user is on the go that creates the mobile context and therefore requires the mobile delivery.
+It is that the user is on the go that creates the mobile context and therefore requires the mobile delivery.
 It has little to do with the size, depth, or interactivity of the content – it’s the user’s context that makes the learning “mobile.”
 Mobile learning content sources may be as simple as a PDF job aid, or as deep and rich as an AR wayfinding app or a comprehensively searchable wiki.

 We’ve been evangelizing this mindset since our foundation.
-As we covered in conference talks from 2012 on context, going back to the work we did with ATD in designing the mobile learning certificate program in 2013, and defining the best practices for designing mobile learning covered in Mastering Mobile Learning in 2014, it’s clear that our definition of mobile learning actually fits much more in line with what the industry is attributing to microlearning than we could have anticipated.
-There is a gap, though.
+As we covered in conference talks from 2012 on context, going back to the work we did with ATD in designing the mobile learning certificate program in 2013, and defining the best practices for designing mobile learning covered in Mastering Mobile Learning in 2014, it’s clear that our definition of mobile learning fits much more in line with what the industry is attributing to microlearning than we could have expected.
+There is a gap though.
 To uncover it, let’s examine what Float views are keys to understanding microlearning.

-It’s our opinion that most of the differences being discussed in the industry at this time are due to a lack of understanding of the true power of mobile learning and the miscategorization of mobile learning that has been propagated by software companies and vendors concerned with delivering to devices, not properly serving their users.
+It’s our opinion that most of the differences being discussed in the industry are due to a lack of understanding of the true power of mobile learning and the miscategorization of mobile learning that has been propagated by software companies and vendors concerned with delivering to devices, not properly serving their users.
 These two forms of delivery allow users to get the most out of self-directed learning and, when desired, take advantage of the user’s context, device affordances, and mobile use case.
 So, the differences, upon reflection, are the context of the delivery of content and the form of, and amount of, the content available to users initially.

 It is unfair to broadly characterize mobile learning as eLearning content pushed out onto mobile devices.
 Why?
 In simple terms, it would create a bad user experience if it was used in this way.
-This bad user experience could be created, for example, by having the learner sit on their mobile phone for long periods at a time-consuming material, when it could simply be broken up and made more usable by applying a microlearning mindset.
+This bad user experience could be created, for example, by having the learner sit on their mobile phone for long periods at a time-consuming material, when it could be broken up and made more usable by applying a microlearning mindset.
 Well, designed microlearning is bite-sized and allows users to later reference back and review the information, when needed, at a quick glance via good mobile learning design practices.
 So, while there may be an abundance of content delivered to the users, it is all neatly organized for later reference when the user needs it.
 This allows the user to refresh their memory when they are completing the task they learned and not mess anything up because they misremembered it.

 Similarities that connect mobile learning and microlearning are: flexible user pacing, reformatted eLearning content, and adaptation for contextual or environmental factors.
 All of these similarities and more make both mobile learning and microlearning compelling choices for modern learning systems.
 Below is a chart explaining some similarities between mobile learning and microlearning.